Dynamic Modeling Of Spherical Variable-Shape Wave Energy Converters: Forced Constrained Equations of Motion

 \subsubsection{Submerged Volume Calculation}

-The submerged volumes of the VSB and the FSB are calculated using the Riemann integrals approach \cite{heywood_1965} where the submerged volume is divided into a set of $n$ horizontal disks (partitions), and the total submerged volume of the buoy is the sum of volumes of disks below the water surface, as shown in Fig.~\ref{fig:reimann}.
-Let $\phi_1$ be the angle of the highest wet disk on the VSB surface as shown in Fig.~\ref{fig:reimann}-a; this can be written as:

-Recall that $r_{dms_3}$ is the vertical component (in the $s_3$ direction) of the $\vec{\boldsymbol{r}}_{dms}$ vector.
-Then it is clear that there exists a closed and bounded set that divides the circumference of the buoy into a set of partitions such that:
+The submerged volumes of the VSB and the FSB are calculated using the Riemann integrals approach, \cite{heywood_1965} where the submerged volume is divided into a set of $n$ horizontal disks (partitions), and the total submerged volume of the buoy is the sum of volumes of disks below the water surface, as shown in Fig.~\ref{fig:reimann}.
+Let $\phi_1$ be the angle of the highest wet disk on the VSB surface as shown in Fig.~\ref{fig:reimann}-a; this can be written as: Recall that $r_{dms_3}$ is the vertical component (in the $s_3$ direction) of the $\vec{\boldsymbol{r}}_{dms}$ vector.
+Then it is clear that there exists a closed and bounded set that divides the circumference of the buoy into a set of partitions such that: The height of the $i^{th}$ disk is calculated as $\Delta {r_{dms_3}}_{i} = {r_{dms_3}}_{i} - {r_{dms_3}}_{i-1}$.
+Let $\bar{R}_i$ be the supremum (sup) of $r_{dms_1}$ in the $i^{th}$ disk, that is: